logzio/logz-docs/_source/logzio_collections/_security-sources/auth0.md

 #####  View the exported logs

-Upon authorizing the extension, you will be taken to the **Logs Export** page.
-Here you can see the events that are exported to Logz.io
+After you authorize the extension, you are directed to the **Logs Export** page ,where you can see the events that are exported to Logz.io

 ![Logs export](https://dytvr9ot2sszz.cloudfront.net/logz-docs/auth0/Auth0_logs_export.png)